davidblackuk/fred-godot/README.md

 Icon sizing and platfoms are faithful to the original pallettes and devices but i do allow myself a one pizel black mask for sprites.
 Also no attribute clashes

-Release 3:
+Release 0.33:
   + collectable coins
   + main menu
-  + levels / menu fade in and out
+  + levels fade in and out
+  + auto wire up ladders
+  + Debug mode
+  + God mode
+  + progress persistence
   + new statemachine based system
   + movable platforms
   + SPIKES!
-  + Game state now in a single place for later save functionality
+  + 2 extra level

+Release 0.2:
+  + Score in hud animates up to new value
   + extra level

-Release 2:
-  + Score in hud animates up to new value
-  + Added second level (which will become level 1)

-Release 1:
+Release 0.1:
   + Basic game in place
   + Platforms
   + ladders